Istanbul Food Guide

 Sultanahmet Mosque is one of the most stunning mosques in Istanbul

-Sultanahmet is the Great Mosque of the classic period.
-Ahmed I built this lovely Mosque next to Hagia Sophia after losing a battle with the Persians to reassert his power.
-It is also near Topkapı Palace.
+Sultanahmet is the great mosque of the classic period.
+Ahmed I built it next to Hagia Sophia, near Topkapı Palace, after losing a battle with the Persians, a way of reasserting his power.
 One of the many mosques embedded in the city skyline, this is the pinnacle of two centuries of Ottoman architecture.

 Blue Mosque interior

-This Mosque and its neighborhood are on the UNESCO World Heritage Site lists.
-This huge Mosque was built by a student of the chief architect of the Ottoman period, Mustafa Agha.
-The interior is decorated with 20,000 Iznik Tiles: white, green, and blue.
-The blue tiles are the reason why it is called The Blue Mosque.
+The mosque and its neighborhood are on the UNESCO World Heritage Site list.
+It was built by Mustafa Agha, a student of the chief architect of the Ottoman period, and the interior is decorated with 20,000 Iznik tiles in white, green, and blue.
+The blue ones gave the mosque its name.

 2. Hagia Sophia Mosque (Ayasofya Camii)

-Originally built as a Greek Patriarchal Cathedral, it was the largest cathedral of the time.
-That was until the capital of the Byzantine Empire was captured by the Ottoman conquest.
-Istanbul then became the largest city in the Muslim Ottoman Empire.
-Consequently, the cathedral was converted into one of the prominent mosques in Istanbul with four minarets to reflect the religion of the empire.
-It was the first of the religious buildings to contain Byzantine elements.
+Originally built as a Greek Patriarchal Cathedral, it was the largest cathedral of its time.
+Then the capital of the Byzantine Empire fell to the Ottoman conquest, Istanbul became the largest city in the Muslim Ottoman Empire, and the cathedral was converted into a mosque with four minarets to reflect the religion of the empire.
+It was the first of the city’s religious buildings to carry Byzantine elements into a mosque.

 Hagia Sophia interior

-In 1935, the Republic Period, this spot was transformed into a museum.
-Controversially, in 2020, it was converted again into a mosque in Istanbul.
-This means that it’s free to enter.
+In 1935, during the Republic period, it was turned into a museum.
+Controversially, in 2020, it became a mosque again.

 3. Chora Mosque (Kariye Camii)

-This building has a similar fate to the previous entry.
-It was built in the 4th century.
-It was turned into a mosque in the 1500s, a museum in 1945, and, again in 2020, it was a mosque again.
+This building shares a fate with Hagia Sophia.
+It was built in the 4th century, turned into a mosque in the 1500s, made a museum in 1945, and converted back into a mosque in 2020.

-The Byzantium Empire’s influences are visible because the interior was uncovered and restored.
-Interior walls still have their mosaics which are covered during worship.
-The mosaics survived because they were covered with plasters instead of being removed.
+The Byzantine influence is visible because the interior was uncovered and restored.
+The walls still hold their mosaics, which are covered during worship.
+They survived because earlier generations covered them with plaster instead of removing them.

 4. Süleymaniye Mosque